• Skip to primary navigation

 • The recipe is flexible: you can swap in different brownie flavors, chocolate chips, and mix-ins to create endless variations while keeping the same core method.

-Brownie Stuffed Cookies Ingredients
+Brownie Stuffed Chocolate Chip Cookies Ingredients

 • Boxed brownie mix: I used a brownie mix with real chocolate chips or cocoa to give a richer flavor and better texture in the center.
 Plus eggs, oil or butter, and water (as called for on the brownie box).
 Then cut the prepared brownie mix cake into squares for "brownie bites".